dask/dask/docs/source/spark.rst

 ----------

 If you have petabytes of JSON files, a simple workflow,  and a thousand node cluster then you should probably use Spark.
-If you have terabytes of binary data, a complex workflow, and a multi-core workstation then you should probably use dask.
+If you have 10s-1000s of gigabytes of binary or numeric data, complex algorithms, and a large multi-core workstation then you should probably use dask.

-If you have a terabyte of CSV or JSON data then you should forget both Spark and Dask and go use Postgres_ or MongoDB_.
+If you have a terabyte or less of CSV or JSON data then you should forget both Spark and Dask and use Postgres_ or MongoDB_.

 .. _Spark: https://spark.apache.org/